The Most Popular Dessert in Every State

 MISSOURI – Coconut cake

 In Missouri and one other state, light and fluffy coconut cake is the favorite.
-One to try is Half Baked Harvest's Coconut Pecan Caramel Butter Cake.
-It is stunning.
+One to try is a Coconut Pecan Caramel Butter Cake since it's both delicious and stunning!

 MONTANA – Pumpkin pie